|

 The vision of inclusive education is to advance the value, respect, and learning and development of all students, as well as the relationships between all members of the school community.
+The Department of Education defines inclusive education as a philosophy that promotes:

 These tenets apply to all members of the school community regardless of race, colour, nationality, ethnic origin, social origin, religious creed, religion, age, disability, physical characteristics, sex, sexual orientation, gender identity, gender expression, marital status, family status, source of income, political opinion or other facet of diversity.